ilhaan/kubeCDN/video-server/readme.md

 ---------

 ## kubeCDN Demo Installation
-Deploy this to k8s cluster using:
+Deploy this to all k8s clusters using:
 ```
-kubectl apply -f videoservice.yaml
+./cluster_deploy.sh
 ```

-Make sure to specify cluster config file using `--kubeconfig` above.
+This will deploy the video server to all regions that were setup in earlier steps of the instructions shown [here](https://github.com/ilhaan/kubeCDN#deploy-clusters--service).
+Access video streams using the URL that EKS exposes for the service based on the instructions in the [section above](#docker-image).

 ## References:
 * Image - https://hub.docker.com/r/tiangolo/nginx-rtmp/